jimratliff/GenoMac-user/README.md

 <div align="center"><strong>You will be automatically logged out.
 Please then log back into this account to continue the configuration.</strong></div>

 ### Implement the bootstrapping operations
+This next step is intended to be executed *only one time per user*.
+It creates default toolbar configurations for Finder and Preview.
+The user is then free to adjust that configuration with no concern that a maintenance/enforcement script will come around and clobber those toolbar changes.

 Launch Terminal.
 Then copy the following code block and paste into Terminal:

 ```shell
 cd ~/.genomac-user
 make bootstrap-user
 ```

+It may appear at first that the toolbar changes have not taken effect.
+It sometimes, mysteriously, takes a few logout/login cycles for the changes to be reflected.

+<div align="center"><strong>You will be automatically logged out.
+Please then log back into this account to continue the configuration.</strong></div>

 Note: At this point in development, it is unclear whether, for each bootstrapping operation, that operation needs to be performed (a) before or (b) after [§ Implement the initial set of macOS-related settings](#implement-the-initial-set-of-macos-related-settings).